hindu-comm/weblogs/manasataramgini/2010/03/2010-03-18_the-mlechcha-brain-behind-the-sword-arm.md

 appointed a divine real estate agent–it’s a very important distinction in the history of political thought.”

-So the man is master of what our yavana cousins called eristics\!
+So the man is master of what our yavana cousins called eristics!
 This is his device of obfuscation of Indic history by talking both ways and trying to present the facts and at the same time be a true-blood member of the mlechCha academia that gangs up against Hindus to sign instruments like the vatsala-patrikA.